Mike Krukow: College career

 Krukow became a pitcher and played college baseball for the Cal Poly Mustangs in San Luis Obispo, California.
 Though his collegiate eligibility was cut short, he still holds the school record for career earned run average at 1.94, and is tied for most shutouts in a season with five.

 Professional career

 Draft, minor leagues, and Chicago Cubs (1976–1981)

 The Chicago Cubs selected Krukow in the eighth round of the 1973 MLB draft.
+He first appeared for the Cubs in 1976, and joined the starting rotation in 1977; he would remain with the team for four more seasons.
+In 1979 he batted .314 (16 for 51), the ninth highest season batting average for a pitcher in the designated hitter era.

 Philadelphia Phillies (1982)

 He was traded from the Cubs to the Phillies for Keith Moreland, Dickie Noles and Dan Larson on December 8, 1981.

 For the Phillies, the right-handed starter was second only to Steve Carlton in wins, posting a 13–11 record and an impressive 3.12 ERA.